 - Heat 2 tbsp. avocado oil over medium-high heat.
 When hot, but not smoking, add in the green beans and cook, stirring often, until tender and browned, about 7 minutes.
 While your green beans are sauteeing, season them with a little salt and pepper, to taste.

-- Add in the shiitake mushrooms, the minced garlic, and the grated ginger and reduce heat to medium.
+- Add in the shiitake mushrooms, the minced garlic, the grated ginger and sichuan peppercorns, and reduce heat to medium.
 Continue to saute for about 2 more minutes.